 Notes

-• Make it your own: Minestrone is meant to be adapted, so feel free to make this recipe your own by using what vegetables and beans you have on hand.
-Adding a handful of spinach or diced potatoes is common.
+- Make it your own: Minestrone is meant to be adapted, so feel free to make this recipe your own by using what vegetables and beans you have on hand.
+It’s common to add a handful of spinach or diced potatoes.
 You can use white beans instead of kidney beans, or use a combination of both.
 If you’re looking for a low-carb option, feel free to omit the pasta.
 And if you need something meaty, add cooked ground turkey or even leftover rotisserie chicken.
 You can add that early on, once you’ve cooked the onions, carrots, and celery.

-• For meal prep: Related to the note above, if you plan to make minestrone to use for lunch over several days, definitely keep the cooked pasta out.
-You can just add a small portion of the pasta directly to your bowl, and then add an appropriate portion of hot minestrone on top.
+- For meal prep: Related to the note above, keep the cooked pasta out and add a small portion of the pasta directly to your bowl, and then add an appropriate portion of hot minestrone on top.

 Nutrition